 - Auf der Karte anzeigen

-The Tower stands on the western side of Larne Lough at the entrance to the harbour.
+Special memorial tower standing on the western side of Larne Lough, at the entrance to the harbour.

 Over the doorway is a tablet with the following inscription:

 'This Tower was erected and road leading to it made by the contribution of every class in this mixed community irrespective of creed or of party.
 All cordially united in esteem and affection for the memory of the late James Chaine of Ballycraigy and Cairncastle, Co Antrim who represented the County in the Imperial Parliament of Great Britain and ireland from February 1874 until May 1885, and who was founder of the sea route from Larne to the Scottish Mainland.'

 Pop by first thing in the morning or last thing at night for beautiful sunrise or sunset pics!